Skip to Main Content

 Depression program

 Most Plan members appropriately seek depression treatment from their PCPs, which is why The Plan provides physicians and PPGs with the following tip sheets to manage and coordinate care for their patients with depression.
-Go to Health Net website and select Provider Tip Sheets, then select:
+Go to the HEDIS Measures and Billing Codes page to view any of the following:

-• Depression Screening and Follow-Up – CDF, DSF Tip Sheet.
+• Support Depression Screening and Follow-up Tip Sheet

 Alcohol and substance use